Lancing Supports the Arts

 In addition, Lancing College has retained its long standing relationship and support of Chichester Festival Theatre.
 The 2017 Festival marks the beginning of a new era at the Theatre under the leadership of Artistic Director Daniel Evans and Executive Director Rachel Tackley, who have put together a variety of work created by some of the UK’s most talented young designers and creative artists.
 Productions have attracted newcomers to Chichester, such as Marcia Gay Harden, Sharon D Clarke, Omid Djalili and Edna O'Brien, as well as returners – among them Sir Ian McKellen, Richard Wilson, Jonathan Kent and Richard Eyre.
 Our participation brings opportunities for pupils to take advantage of Chichester productions and gain insights into the world of theatre.

 Lancing is also keen to encourage the arts in the younger generation and will sponsor Theatre Royal Brighton’s ‘Young Writers’ initiative.
 The scheme allows budding young writers to work alongside accomplished playwrights, gaining invaluable experience of real theatre and finding their own voices.
 As part of the workshop the young writers have the privilege of seeing their ideas come to life in a performance by professional actors.
-‘Young Writers’ is something we have been supporting for a few years now and many of our students have been lucky enough to successfully complete the workshop.
+‘Young Writers’ is something we have been supporting for a few years now and many of our students have been lucky enough to complete the workshop successfully.